-On November 28, 2011, the Company announced its intention to make a normal course issuer bid to be transacted through the facilities of the TSX and filed a buy-back announcement with the Australian Securities Exchange (collectively, the "Buy-Back Program").
+On February 7, 2013, the Company announced its intention to make a normal course issuer bid to be transacted through the facilities of the TSX and filed a buy-back announcement with the Australian Securities Exchange (collectively, the "Buy-Back Program").

-Pursuant to the terms of the Buy-Back Program, Olympus may purchase its own common shares for cancellation in compliance with TSX or ASX rules, as applicable, up to a maximum of 30,072,558 shares, being 10% of its public float as of November 28, 2011.
-Purchases on the TSX will be subject to a daily maximum of 49,601 shares representing 25% of the average daily trading volume of 198,403 shares for the six months ended October 31, 2011, except where such purchases are made in accordance with "block" purchase exemptions under TSX guidelines.
-Olympus will initiate purchases at different times starting on or after December 1, 2011, and ending no later than November 30, 2012.
+Pursuant to the terms of the Buy-Back Program, the Company may purchase its own common shares for cancellation in compliance with TSX or ASX rules, as applicable, up to a maximum of 32,011,148 shares, being 10% of its public float as of February 6, 2013.
+Purchases on the TSX will be subject to a daily maximum of 48,906 shares representing 25% of the